owensgl/Sockeye/README.md

-# Chinook
+# Sockeye

-Chinook is the name I gave to a set of scripts that I use to generate datasets for the purposes of [BIOL525D Bioinformatics for Evolutionary Biologists](https://ubc-biol525d.github.io/).
+Sockeye is a fork of Chinook, a set of scripts designed to generate datasets for teaching, specifically UVic Biol 470, Introduction to Computational Genomics.
+Chinook was originally designed by Tom Booker to generate datasets for the purposes of [BIOL525D Bioinformatics for Evolutionary Biologists](https://ubc-biol525d.github.io/).
+This code is modified by Greg Owens.

 The datasets are based on a simulation of local adaptation in a meta-population of Chinook salmon.
 The simulation is implemented SLiM, in the simulation we model the evolution of a nucleotide sequence based on the chinook salmon reference genome.
 Check out [Simulations/](Simulations/) for more information on the simulation.